adityakamath/adityakamath.github.io/photography.md

 subtitle: Captures from travels across Europe and India
 ---

-Here are fifteen of my most favourite clicks from my travels around Europe and in India.
+Here are some of my most favourite clicks from my travels around Europe and in India.
 More photos are available and regularly updated on my Instagram handle [@kamathsblog](https://instagram.com/kamathsblog).
 I am also open to selling prints, but I don't have a webshop (yet).
 To purchase a printed copy, please contact me through one of the channels at the bottom of the page.

 <center>